kelleygunner/vantastickick/README.md

 - Ball Velocity, velocity multiplier
 - Scatter Factor, changes direction randomly
 2. Game round:
-- Attempts" : 10, number of attempt per game round
+- Attempts, number of attempt per game round
-- BasicPoints : 50, point given to user for regular scoring
+- BasicPoints, point given to user for regular scoring
-- TargetPoints : 100, ponts given to user for hitting a target
+- TargetPoints, ponts given to user for hitting a target
-- Combo Bonus Points : [0,20,50,150,400], extra points given to player for hitting targets in row.
+- Combo Bonus Points ([0,20,50,150,400]), an array of extra points given to player for hitting targets in row.
 Config is being loaded from Resources, but can be easily loaded from server that let us manage game experience without client update.
 For enterprise version I would suggest to implemet loadable config file assosiated with analytics groups for a/b tests.